jessestuart/gatsby-source-s3-image/README.md

 `
 ```

-includes AWS S3, of course, as well as third-party solutions like Digital Ocean
+[1] This includes AWS S3, of course, as well as third-party solutions like
-Spaces, or open source / self-hosted products like Minio.
+Digital Ocean Spaces, or open source / self-hosted products like
+[MinIO][min].

 ### Setup